microsoft/react-native-windows-samples/website/versioned_docs/version-0.63/native-modules-jsvalue.md

 ## Runtime Type Checking and Conversions

-While most unsupported operations will cause compilation errors, some operations on JSValues require checking at runtime that the stored type is compatible with the operation.
+While most unsupported operations will cause compilation errors, some operations on `JSValue`s require checking at runtime that the stored type is compatible with the operation.
 Some operations may throw runtime exceptions or produce unexpected behavior as type conversions fail and default values are returned.

 More examples should hopefully clarify this: